Tibet 101 is about educating the international community about the real situation in Chinese-occupied Tibet.

 Tibet has a total land size of 2.5 million square kilometres.
 It is one-quarter of modern China.
 It is almost half of the European Union.
 In the Australian context, it is slightly smaller than Western Australia.

-Tibet is the second least free territory in the world, next only to Syria (Freedom House report 2020).
+Tibet is the least free territory in the world, tied with Syria (Freedom House report 2021).

 Buddhism has been the main religion in Tibet since its arrival from India in the 8th century.
 Bon is the native religion which continues to be practised by a small section of Tibetans.
 There are also a very small number of Tibetan Muslims and Christians.